RHI/metaq-live/README.md

 This is an example of the JSON response you could receive.

 You can see here that the Action is designed to retrieve season standings for a particular team.
 The mentioned team in this case was the *St. Lous Rams*.
-An API url is delivered to retrieve the standings.
+An API url is provided to retrieve the standings.
+All this information is available as part of the Action's Attributes.

 ````JSON
 {